 Hedra is an AI video generation platform that recently raised a $32M Series A led by Andreessen Horowitz (a16z), bringing total funding to $44M.
 After a 2024 organic traffic peak, the site was sliding through 2025 and had no structured library for searches that actually drive purchase intent.
 The 66th rebuilt the page architecture across bottom-of-funnel landing pages, middle-of-funnel comparison content, and AI-search-shaped blogs.
-In four months, revenue from organic Google more than doubled (+149%), revenue from ChatGPT and Gemini quadrupled, and the purchaser rate from organic Google grew by nearly 5x.
+Over four months, revenue from organic Google nearly tripled (+196%), revenue from ChatGPT grew more than twelvefold (+1,150%) while Gemini grew 180%, and the purchaser rate from organic Google grew more than sixfold.

 Four months in, the pages we built from zero are not slowing down.
 Over the last three months the face-swap page alone pulled another 102,000 clicks, and the talking-avatar page, nano-banana, the models hub, and both 2026 comparison guides all kept trending up in Hedra's Search Console, several of them from a starting point of zero.